 Simple enough, right?
 Sometimes in marriage, we forget to be kind.
 The negative feelings we have, be it about our spouse/partner, work, or any other aspect of life, can throw a wrench in our ability to be kind.
 Research shows that simply being kind and loving to your spouse, will help you feel more in love with them.

 Write down what you love about your partner and have them do the same.
 Do this in private and really think about what it is you adore about them.
 Take your time and create the list over a series of days if necessary.
 Once you are finished, give the list to your partner.
 Sometimes it is easier to share our feelings through the written word.
 This has also been proven to be extremely therapeutic.

 Spice things up a bit and go out on a date instead of having another taco Tuesday at home.
 Meet your partner after work and hit the gym together.
 Take a Friday off and escape on a weekend getaway.
 The smallest sidestep from a typical routine can be enough to remind you both just how much fun life is together.

 8. Ask How They Are

 Sure, you talk about your day over dinner, but let’s be honest here: you’re not getting the full story because you’re not asking the right questions.
+And truly listen to your partner.
 Instead of asking the same routine ‘how was your day’ question, take a timeout and really find out how they are doing both mentally and physically.
 Asking something so simple can have a very powerful effect.
 For example, unbeknownst to you, your partner may be physically drained.
 Similarly, they can be suffering from anxiety or depression, which could be hindering the relationship.
 Showing your support for their mental health is one of the best ways to bring back the spark in a relationship.

 9. Text them